All Episodes

 Draft findings posted on internet months early.

-Action on global warming undermined expert sphere.
+Action on global warming undermined experts' fear.

 Let me give you the highlights of this.

-Confidential draft of a high-level international report on the state of climate change has been posted on the Internet by U.S. officials months before it was due to be made public.
+Confidential draft of a high-level international report on the state of climate change has been posted on the internet by U.S. officials months before it was due to be made public.

 The IPC's fourth report draws together research over the last five years to predict the likely course of global warming.